carlcodecode/3380-team-9-pos-system/README.md

 - This particular account has all staff perms, if you want an example of a staff with limited views you can create one through the admin account or log in to the following:
 - User: julio
 - Password: password
-- This one doesn't have permission to view the Seasonl Discount tab
+- This one doesn't have permission to view the Seasonal Discount tab

 ## Admin
 - User: admin